 Who among us doesn’t secretly wish she was edgier?
 By adding metallic accessories and tying in a simple black bandana, you, too, can feel like the e-girl of your dreams.

 Add a little levity to your braids by reaching for soft, colorful stands, like this sugary look that’s giving us major cotton candy vibes.
 Pile your large braids atop your head, and add a clip or two to add some flair.

-Beyond parting your hair this way or that, two unique ways to differentiate your braids from the others across the Internet are to switch up your parts (are you seeing these zigzags?
-Because we're obsessed) and to add details.
-Natural details like these metallic clips and cowrie shells turn your hair into a true work of art.
+Two unique ways to differentiate your braids from the others across the internet are to switch up your parts and to add details.
+Natural details like these cowrie shells turn your hair into a true work of art.